TriplyDB/Documentation/docs/triplydb-js/index.md

 7. Choose the permission level that is sufficient for what you want to do with your application:

    - Specify “Read permission” if your application must access non-public data in the TriplyDB catalog.
-(For access to public data you do not need an API Token.)
+(For access to public data you do not need an API token.)

    - Specify “Write permission” if your application must change (meta)data in the TriplyDB catalog.